 We have fun with the beginning and ending letter sounds.
 We start the school year with the beginning sounds of our letters of the week.
 Letters of the week are not taught in alphabetical order.
 Next, we start at the beginning of the alphabet and this time focus on capital and lower case letters.
 Finally, we spend the last few weeks exploring word families.
 Simple 3 letter words are made in a fun, hands-on way using word ladders, letter tiles, wooden clothes pegs and letter unifix cubes.

-As children begin to grasp one to one correspondence they can start making groups with small manipulative pieces to which they can add or subtract.
-We’ve found the best way to understand number concepts is hands-on with small objects for counting such as acorns, corn kernels, small eraser shapes, unifix cubes etc. At our math table we also have many opportunities to practice number writing on chalkboard and paper.
+As children begin to grasp one-to-one correspondence, they can then start making groups with small manipulative pieces to which they can add to or subtract from.
+We’ve found the best way to understand number concepts is hands-on with small objects for counting such as acorns, corn kernels, small eraser shapes, unifix cubes, etc. At our math table, we also have many opportunities to practice number writing on chalkboard and paper.